motuncoded/ecommerce_api/README.md

 - **Create a product(s)**

-Creates a new product for users
+Creates a new product for user managed by the admin

 ```
 POST /api/product